ultraio/docs-blockchain/docs/tutorials/guides/how-to-create-ultra-pro-wallet-using-toolkit.md

 ---
-title: 'How to create an Ultra Pro Wallet using Ultra Toolkit'
+title: 'How to create an Ultra Pro Wallet using Ultra Tool Kit'
 order: -99988
 oultine: [0, 5]
 ---

-# How to create an Ultra Pro Wallet using Ultra Toolkit
+# How to create an Ultra Pro Wallet using Ultra Tool Kit

-This tutorial will cover the simplest process of creating a developer account on Mainnet to be used to interact with the blockchain using the Ultra Toolkit.
+This tutorial will cover the simplest process of creating a developer account on Mainnet to be used to interact with the blockchain using the Ultra Tool Kit.

 ## Prerequisites